-The scope of work for both Price A and Price B is outlined in the contract documents - see specification section 01 10 00 Summary of Works.
-The Owner reserves the right to delete any or all parts of this tender and award individual and/or combined parts.
-For this particular OCB, Price B will not be awarded without also awarding Price A. Price A can be awarded without Price B. Price C will be awarded with Price A.
+The scope of work for Price A, Price B and Price C is outlined in the contract documents -

+see specification section 01 11 00 Summary of Works.
+The Owner reserves the right to

+delete any or all parts of this tender and award individual and/or combined parts.

-Contract Bid HST Excluded
+Contract Bid (HST Excluded)

-PRICE A (see Section 01 10 00): HST

-Subtotal EXCLUDED

-PRICE B (see Section 01 10 00): HST

-Subtotal EXCLUDED
+Price A: Subtotal HST EXCLUDED

-PRICE C: Sum of Allowances ¢20,000,00 HST
+Price B: Sum of

+Allowances

-(Section 01 21 00) \$30,000.00 EXCLUDED
+(Section 01 21 00) \$38,000.00 HST EXCLUDED

+Price C: Total: HOT

-D: Total: [\$(A+B+C)] HST EXCLUDED
+[\$(A+B)] HST EXCLUDED

-I/We agree to commence work within two (2) weeks after the acceptance of my/our Bid and complete the work in \\\\\\weeks from the acceptance of the Bid and to coordinate the scheduling of our work with that of all Subcontractors working on the Project.
+I/We agree to commence work within two (2) weeks after the acceptance of my/our Bid and complete the work in weeks from the acceptance of the Bid and to coordinate the scheduling of our work with that of all Subcontractors working on the Project.
 The time of completion indicated herein is required and will be a significant factor in assessing bids.